Denis Bećirović: European Union

+Bećirović has consistently advocated Bosnia and Herzegovina's accession to the European Union, describing EU membership as the country's strategic goal and the best framework for long-term stability and prosperity.
+He has repeatedly emphasized that membership in the European Union represents the country's primary foreign-policy objective and a key guarantee of long-term peace, stability, and economic development.

-On 15 December 2022, Bosnia and Herzegovina was recognised by the European Union as a candidate country for accession following the decision of the European Council, which Bećirović strongly supported.
+On 15 December 2022, Bosnia and Herzegovina was recognised by the European Union as a candidate country for accession following the decision of the European Council, which Bećirović welcomed as an important milestone in the country's European integration process.
+He subsequently supported efforts aimed at fulfilling the priorities identified by the European Commission for opening accession negotiations.

 On 8 February 2024, the Presidency unanimously adopted the decision to start negotiations with Frontex, one of the country’s key conditions for opening negotiations with the EU.
 On 21 March 2024, at a summit in Brussels, all 27 EU leaders, representing the European Council, unanimously agreed to open EU accession talks with Bosnia and Herzegovina after the Council of Ministers adopted two more European laws.
 Talks are set to begin following the impeding of more reforms.

+In June 2026, at an EU-Western Balkans Leaders summit, Bećirović noted that Europe was experiencing "one of the most complex and challenging periods in its modern history.
+We are witnessing the destabilization of the global order, geopolitical upheavals, wars, hybrid threats, and growing instability.
+Strengthening ties between the European Union and the countries of the Western Balkans is now more important than ever."

 Personal life

 Denis is married to Mirela Bećirović, and together they have two children.
 They live in Tuzla.

 Works

 Bećirović has written several books and papers dealing with the modern history of Bosnia and Herzegovina.
 Some of his work include: